ZachSaucier/Just-Read/README.md

 5. Right click the Just Read extension button, click "Select content to read", and then click the part of the page highlighted that you want to read.

 6. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.

-#### Highlight mode

-You can select specific text by highlighting it (by clicking and dragging over the content), then right click it and select "View this content in Just Read".

 ### On a mobile device